adobe/rules_gitops/README.md

     app_label_image_digest: "e6d465223da74519ba3e2b38179d1268b71a72f"
     app_label_image_short_digest: "e6d465223d"
 spec:
-  image: registry.example.com/examples/my_image@sha256:e6d465223da74519ba3e2b38179d1268b71a72f
+  image: registry.example.com/examples/helloworld_image@sha256:e6d465223da74519ba3e2b38179d1268b71a72f
 ```

-That URL points to the "some_java_image" in the private Docker registry.
+An all examples above the `image:` URL points to the `helloworld_image` in the private Docker registry.
 The image is uploaded to the registry before any `.apply` or `.gitops` target is executed.
 See [helloworld](examples/helloworld/deployment.yaml) for a complete example.

 As with the rest of the dependency graph, Bazel understands the dependencies `k8s_deploy` has on the
 Docker image and the files in the image.
-So for example, here's what will happen if someone makes a change to one of the Java files in "some_java_image" and then runs `bazel run //:example.apply`:
+So for example, here's what will happen if someone makes a change to one of the Java files in `helloworld_image` and then runs `bazel run //examples:helloworld.apply`:
-1. The "some_java_image" will be rebuilt with the new code and uploaded to the registry
+1. The `helloworld_image` will be rebuilt with the new code and uploaded to the registry
-1. A new "my_pod" manifest will be rendered using the new image
+1. A new `helloworld` manifest will be rendered using the new image
-1. The new "my_pod" will be deployed
+1. The new `helloworld` pod will be deployed

 <a name="adding-dependencies"></a>